nidark/Poe-Companion/README.md

 # Poe Utils
 Path Of Exile AHK Util Macros

-All the functions will work without any changes for Windowed FullScreen 1920x1080, having wisdom & portal scrolls respectively on the last 2 positions of the first row.
+All the functions will work without any changes for Windowed FullScreen 1920x1080, if you keep the wisdom & portal scrolls respectively on the last 2 positions of the first row.

 The SwichGem function will work only if you have the same setup like me (see details in the function).
 Most probably you will need to adjust the positions as this is mostly character based.